Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

 The simple coroots $H_\alpha$ are also cocharacters of $H$, and hence they define group homomorphisms $\mathbb{C}^*\rightarrow H$; we will denote such homomorphisms by

 for any $a\in \mathbb{C}^*$.
 Using the exponential map $\exp:\mathfrak{g}\rightarrow G$ we also define a group homomorphisms $e_{\pm \alpha}:\mathbb{C}\rightarrow G$ by

 Particularly when $t=1$ we will omit the argument and simply write $e_{\pm\alpha}$.
-The arguments $t$ in $e_{\pm \alpha}(t)$ are known as \textit{Lusztig coordinates}, which can be used to define coordinate system on double Bruhat cells as well (see \cite{FZ} for details).
+The arguments $t$ in $e_{\pm \alpha}(t)$ are known as \textit{Lusztig factorization coordinates}, which can be used to define coordinate system on double Bruhat cells as well (see \cite{FZ} for details).

-It is known that a semisimple Lie group $G$ is generated by elements of the form $e_{\pm \alpha}(t)$ and $a^{H_\alpha}$.
+It is known that a semisimple Lie group $G$ is generated by elements of the form $e_{\pm \alpha}(t)$ and the maximal torus $H$.
 We can then define an anti-involution $t$ on $G$ called \textit{transposition}, which acts on the generators by

-It is not hard to verify on generators that transposition commutes with taking inverse, which is another commonly seen anti-involution on a semisimple Lie group $G$.
-Note that if $G$ is the semisimple Lie group $\SL_n$, the transposition anti-involution we defined above is indeed the transposition of matrices.
+Note that if $G$ is a matrix group, then the transposition anti-involution we defined above is identical to the transposition of matrices.